cherianb59/cherianb59.github.io/_posts/2025-09-11-Post Scarcity.md

 Most furniture that is too large for a car is also much cheaper than anythign bought new.

 I made a modern day boombox out of a pair of hifi speakrs that had run their course

+### Food

+People eat too much food, starvation isn't a visible problem in Australia.
+Malnutrition affects but not starvation or famine.
+The price of food has gone down if you measure calories per hour worked.

+### Bullshit jobs

+A lot of people have bullshit jobs (David Graeber)

+### Bullshit products and services